Shreyasramakrishna90/starter-academic/content/publication/p7/index.md

 publication_types: ["1"]

 # Publication name and optional abbreviated publication name.
-publication: In *IEEE 22nd International Symposium on Real-Time Distributed Computing*
+publication: In *Proceedings of the Workshop on Design Automation for CPS and IoT*
-publication_short: In *ISORC*
+#publication_short: In **

 #abstract: